UoA-eResearch/hub-stack/research-hub-web/README.md

 * `./test.sh`: The unit tests can also be executed via the [Interactive Test Runner](#interactive-test-runner)

 ### End-to-End Tests
-> TODO: Update. e2e tests now use Cypress. **Note**: BrowserStack tests are currently disabled as we migrate to Cypress.

-#### WIP: Cypress Updates
 E2E tests are stored in `.e2e.js` files in `/cypress/integration/`.

-* This project is capable of executing these tests either in a locally running [Selenium Instance](https://www.selenium.dev/), or via BrowserStack automation.
 * The tests themselves can be executed against a locally compiled version, or against a remote URL.

 The recommended way to execute these tests is via the [Interactive Test Runner](#interactive-test-runner).